Charitable Gaming in Michigan

 The Charitable Gaming Division of the Michigan Lottery provides fundraising opportunities to local non-profit organizations to help strengthen Michigan communities.
 These include bingos, raffles, and the selling of charity game tickets.

-Bingo can be played on a weekly basis and is traditionally played at commercial bingo halls and veteran and fraternal clubs throughout the state.
+Bingo is traditionally played weekly at commercial halls and veteran and fraternal clubs throughout the state.
 Bingo can also be played as a one-time event, typically at a festival or fair.

-Raffles are one-time events that create quick revenue at a sporting event, festival, or other special occasion.
+Raffles are one-time events that create quick revenue at any special occasion.

 Charity game tickets are fundraising tickets that can be sold under any license except small raffles.
 Charity game tickets may be sold year-round by veteran and fraternal clubs under an annual charity game license or at one-time events under a special charity game license.